Brxdl3y/SafariTech-Solutions-Network/README.md

 ➔**Operational readiness**: "Configs include interface descriptions, banners, and basic hardening to reflect a production mindset."

-Troubleshooting readiness: "I validated connectivity and built verification steps so issues can be triaged quickly."
+➔Troubleshooting readiness: "I validated connectivity and built verification steps so issues can be triaged quickly."

 🌟 **Skills Showcased**